.class file in a tree,

 you first delete the files in a directory before deleting the directory itself.

-In this case, you delete the directory in postVisitDirectory
+In this case, you delete the directory in postVisitDirectory.

 If you are writing a recursive copy, you create the new directory

-before attempting to copy the files to it
+in preVisitDirectory before attempting to copy the files to it

-).
+(in visitFiles).
 If you want to preserve the

-attributes of the source directory (similar to the UNIX cp -p
+attributes of the source directory (similar to the UNIX cp -p command),

 you need to do that after the

-files have been copied, in postVisitDirectory
+files have been copied, in postVisitDirectory.
+The

 example shows how to do this.